alnahian2003/bondhu/readme.md

 <hr />

 <section>
-<h5>NOTE: Upload the Check config folder and update with your preferred data ⚠</h5>
+<h5>NOTE: Upload "bondhu.sql" to your PhpMyAdmin or MySQL db and then Check config folder and update with your preferred data ⚠</h5>
 <ul>
 Demo user's login credentials are username:
 <ol>